 During the assault on the Trump presidency, the "New York Times" made "sensational" accusations of the collusion of his team with the Russians.
-The proofs could have made the stage-managers of Stalin's show trial blush.
+The proofs could have made the stage-managers of Stalin's show trials blush.
 One had an e-mail account on a different name, another met Russian Ambassador (at the Washington diplomatic corpse assembly in official capacity) and so on.

 No comments: